Christophers27/Noire-Worldbuilding/Entities/Characters/The Handler.md

 ## Personality

-The Handler is kind and helpful, but he is also stuck in the past, unable to move on from the old days.
-He is determined to restore the Dream World to its former glory, and will try to guide anyone who comes along to help him in his quest.
-He is also haunted by the the fall of the Liminal City and the loss of his friends, and is terrified of the fog and what it has done to the Dream World.
+The Handler is typically kind and helpful, though he can be stubborn and single-minded when it comes to his quest of restoring the Dream World.
+He is also haunted by the fall of the Liminal City and the loss of his friends, and is terrified of the fog, and resents the Nightmares for what they have done to the Dream World.